NicoHeatingBTC/home-bitcoin-immersion-mining-system/README.md

     1 Watt = 3.41 BTU/h

 So with this number in mind, I began to look at machines on the market and what power they output.
-I ended up with two S19k Pros for their increased effecincy and constraints within my budget.
+I ended up with two S19k Pros for their increased efficiency and constraints within my budget.

-When running in standard mode, one machine will consume ~2760W from the wall, which is ~9,411 BTU/h of heat; and when running overclocked, one machine pulls ~3600W, which is ~12,276 BTU/h oh heat.
-Because of thermodynamics, all energy consumed by the processor will eventually be dissapated as heat.
+When running in standard mode, one machine will consume ~2760W from the wall, which is ~9,411 BTU/h of heat; and when running overclocked, one machine pulls ~3600W, which is ~12,276 BTU/h of heat.
+Because of thermodynamics, all energy consumed by the processor will eventually be dissipated as heat.

 So since I now knew I had a range of ~18,000 - 24,000 BTUs of heat, is this enough to heat a home?
 Turns out, yes.